psdjung/peterjung-site/_posts/2020-09-29-society-is-people-sharing-things-in-common.md

 ---
-title: Understanding Society- Society Is Just People, Sharing Things
+title: Understanding Society- Society Is People Sharing Things in Common
 description: A first-principles breakdown of society that explains why politics and economics exist in the first place.
 author: peter
 date: 2020-09-29 01:00:00 -0800